tashriful/microservice-demo-OM-app/README.md

 1. **Import the Collection**
    - Open **Postman**.
-   - Click on `Import` and select the file `AYE Mobile Service.postman_collection.json` from the project root.
+   - Click on `Import` and select the file `OM Mobile Service.postman_collection.json` from the project root.

 2. **Set Environment Variables**
    - Create or configure an environment in Postman with the following: